bachi55/topological-sorting/README.md

 ### Profiling of Adjacency-list

-  Profiling revealed that the adjacency-list does have an expensive operation namely "eraseEdge".
+  Profiling showed that the adjacency-list does have an expensive operation namely 'deleteEdge'.
 This operations performs in O(|E|) and in the Kahn1962 algorithm it is called very often.
 Equipped with that knowledge some improvements of Kahn1962 algorithm has been done.
 * for the set of zero-degree nodes a stack is used

 * only the in-degree of every node is stored and decreased by one if an "parent" node has been deleted